ianarriagamackenzie/starter-hugo-academic/content/project/binomial-distribution-of-allele-data/index.md

 where

 *S* is the set of SNPs
 *K* are ancestries
 {{< math >}}$\pi_k${{< /math >}} are ancestry proportions for *k*
 {{< math >}}$n_i${{< /math >}} is the Allele Count for that SNP
 {{< math >}}$N_i${{< /math >}} is the Allele Number for that SNP
 {{< math >}}$\theta_k${{< /math >}} is the Allele Frequency for that SNP

-This leads to the above image which shows a maximation of the log likelihood at the following values
+This leads to the above image which shows a maximation of the log likelihood at the following values:

+**AFR**: 0.8277273
+**EUR**: 0.1722727

+These values are consistent with known admixture within the gnomAD sample, and are confirmed with other estimation methods (Summix, ADMIXTURE).
+There are several ways to maximize the log-likelihood including grid-search and Expecation-Maximization algorithms.
+The binomial distribution can also be inverted and solved using gradient descent methods, such as Sequential Quadratic Programming.